Should You Fertilize Desert Landscape Plants?

 How is this possible?
 Aren’t desert soils notoriously poor?

 And, unless you are using rainwater, you are irrigating your plants with water that is also loaded with minerals.
-This is evident from the white mineral deposits that accumulate on plant containers and in fixtures in your house.
+This is evident from the white mineral deposits that accumulate on plant containers, hose nozzles, and fixtures in your home.

-According to the University of Arizona, mineral deficiencies in desert plants are rare and you should fertilize only when there are signs of deficiency.
-When deficiencies do occur, it’s typically nitrogen and iron that are lacking and almost always in non-native plants.
+According to the University of Arizona, mineral deficiencies in desert plants are rare, and you should fertilize only when there are signs of deficiency.
+When deficiencies do occur, it’s typically nitrogen or iron that are lacking and almost always in non-native plants.

 Fertilizing desert plants as a routine maintenance task is unnecessary and potentially detrimental.
 Too much fertilizer can stimulate plants to grow unnaturally fast.
-They are not only more prone to diseases and wind- damage, but will need more water and more frequent pruning, which means more cost and work for you!
+They are not only more prone to diseases and wind-damage, but will need more water and more frequent pruning.
+This all means more cost and work for you.

 Yes, You Should Fertilize